Lectio: Palm Sunday

 and I was not rebellious, I turned not backward.

-I gave my back to the smiters,
+I gave my back to those who struck me

 and my cheeks to those who pulled out the beard;